mwangisamkariuki/alx-low_level_programming/0x1A-hash_tables/README.md

 Write a function that prints a hash table.
 # Task 6: >>> del ht
 Write a function that deletes a hash table.
+# Task 7: $ht['Betty'] = 'Cool'
+In PHP, hash tables are ordered.
+Wait… WAT?
+How is this even possible?